litestar-org/litestar/docs/usage/15-templating.md

 directories specifies for this file until it finds it or an exception will be raised.
 The `context` kwarg is a dictionary specifying context data that is passed to the engine.

+Starlite automatically injects current request into context under `request` name.
+Note that if you try pass any value under `request` key it will be overridden with the current request.

 ## Defining a Custom Template Engine

 If you wish to use another templating engine, you can easily do so by